iiscleap/Coswara-Data/README.md

 - 2021-08-16 contains 82 samples.
 - 2021-08-30 contains 64 samples.
 - 2021-09-14 contains 37 samples.
-Each folder also has a CSV file which contains metadata of each sample.
+Each folder also has a CSV file which contains metadata of each sample (that is, participant).

-The file `csv_labels_legend.json` contains information about the columns present in `combined_data.csv`
+<strong>Can I know the individuals maintaining this project?</strong>
+Yes, we are a team of Professors, PostDocs, Engineers, and Research Scholars affiliated with the Indian Institute of Science, Bangalore (India).
+[Sriram Ganapathy] (http://leap.ee.iisc.ac.in/sriram/), Assistant Professor, Dept. Electrical Engineering, IISc is the Principal Investigator of this project.

+Current Members: Debarpan Bhattachrya, Debottam Dutta, Neeraj Kumar Sharma, Prasanta Kumar Ghosh, Srikanth Raj Chetupalli, Sriram Ganapathy
+Past Members: Anand Mohan, Ananya Muguli, Prashant Krishnan, Rohit Kumar, Shreyas Ramoji